 If you’re sharing the cost with one other person, then you’ll each be paying NTD 40 per day.

 As advised, it’s a good idea to invest in an EasyCard while in Taipei.
 The base cost of the EasyCard is NTD 100 plus whatever amount you’ll be needing for the duration of your stay.
 If you plan on traveling exclusively by MRT, then a transportation budget of around NTD 150 per day should be enough.

 Again, this is highly variable because it all depends on what you want to do.
 But assuming you’re basing it off my sample itinerary, then an average budget of around NTD 560 per day for attractions should be enough.

 This comes out to about NTD 1,775 per day for each person.
 This doesn’t take into account any shopping, so be sure to raise this amount (significantly) if you plan on spending most of your days boutique hunting in Ximending.
 Ren and I are middle of the road travelers who enjoy good food and drink, so this is a budget that works for us.
 Feel free to adjust based on your own travel habits.

 Sygic Travel is what I used to create the location map above.
 You can view it as a day-to-day itinerary as well.
 Follow this link to check out our five-day Taipei itinerary on Sygic Travel.
-You can also download our entire 2-week Taiwan itinerary in editable Word format by signing up for our FREE newsletter below.
+You can also download our entire 2-week Taiwan itinerary in editable Word format from our EAT-ineraries page.